How to make a Christmas House Gift Box with a ribbon roll

-I am kind of a “One Trick Pony” meaning most of the things I make are related to little houses.
-It’s just my current obsession.
-I promised one of my friends that I would make a Christmas house for her daughter who loved her Easter house so much because it had a storage area.
-I made them out of the cardboard rolls from stickers and made the tops so they came off so a child could put a treasure in there.
-Well, apparently her daughter thinks it is just the greatest thing so I made a Christmas one for her.
+Most of the things I make are little Putz houses because I love to make them so much.
+I promised a friend that I would make a Christmas house for her daughter who loved her Easter house with the storage area.
+I made them out of the cardboard rolls from stickers.
+And I made the tops removable so a child could put a treasure inside.
+Well, apparently her daughter thinks it is the greatest thing so I made a Christmas version for her.
 I also made the base larger for even more treasure storage.

 I placed the house in a bed of glue underneath the house and “snow” made of Ranger texture paste and then sprinkled on some glitter.
-I also covered it with Mod Podge to try to prevent the glitter from falling off.
+Then I covered it with Mod Podge to try to prevent the glitter from falling off.
 Because who wants glitter all over their house, right?

-To make the box from the cardboard roll I glue several layers of cardboard circles together.
+To make the gift box from the ribbon roll or a cardboard roll I glue several layers of cardboard circles together.
 These are 5″ sizzix circles and I use the Eileen Cookie box die to adhere the bottom circle to the ribbon roll or a cardboard roll.
 And I do that to make sure everything is sturdy enough to be handled by a child.

 The top is made by cutting a strip of cardboard that goes loosely around the roll and gluing it to the top circular cardboard base the same way.
 I find this makes a very substantial container.
 It’s a fair amount of work, but I really like making the bases rather than buying them.

 For the edging on this house I used some ribbon left over from last year.
-I love all 3 of these ribbons.
-I think they work very well with the scrapbook papers on the little glitter house.
+I love all 3 of these ribbons because they work very well with the scrapbook papers on the little glitter house.

-I am usually pretty happy with the projects I post here, but sometimes a project makes me happier than others.
-This little house makes me very happy.
+I am usually pretty happy with the projects I post here, but sometimes a project delights me more than others.
+This little Christmas Glitter house makes me very happy.
 I think the young lady who gets the house will be pretty tickled with it.
 At least I hope so.

 Once again I am going to enter a challenge with the house.
-This week’s Monday Simon Says Stamp challenge is Christmas gifts so the little house fits the challenge.
+This week’s Monday Simon Says Stamp challenge is Christmas gifts so the little Putz gift house fits the challenge.

 Subscribe to get my latest newsletter by email.
 Also get access to the Paper Glitter Glue library.
 I will send you a newsletter every one to two weeks.